The Sierpinski Carpet as a Final Coalgebra: Final coalgebras for and

 \begin{theorem} $(U_0,\alpha_N)$ is a corecursive algebra for $N\otimes-$ on $\SquaMS$, and $(U_0,\alpha_N^{-1})$ is a final coalgebra for this same functor. \end{theorem}

-\begin{proof} We already know that if we forget the metric, $(U_0,\alpha_N)$ is a corecursive algebra for $N\otimes-$ on $\SquaSet$.
+\proof We already know that if we forget the metric, $(U_0,\alpha_N)$ is a corecursive algebra for $N\otimes-$ on $\SquaSet$.
 In the case that we have a short coalgebra structure, $(B,\beta)$, the unique $\SquaSet$ map $\beta^\dag$ is short, by Lemma~\ref{lemma-short}.
 The forgetful functor $\SquaMS\to\SquaSet$ is faithful, and so $\beta^\dag$ is the unique coalgebra-to-algebra map in $\SquaMS$.
 This shows the first assertion in our result.
-The second follows since $\alpha_N$ is invertible (Proposition~\ref{prop-invertible}). \end{proof}
+The second follows since $\alpha_N$ is invertible (see Lemma~\ref{alphaNisomorphism}). \endproof